 The symptoms of depression, whether related to serotonin or dopamine, are very similar.

-Dopamine-related depression is characterized by lethargy and apathy, while serotonin-related depression is usually accompanied by anxiety.
-(18)
+Dopamine-related depression is characterized by lethargy and apathy, while serotonin-related depression is usually accompanied by feelings of anxiety.

-Depression Is Assumed to Be a Serotonin Deficiency by Default
+Depression May Not Be Due to a Serotonin Deficiency

-If you are depressed, your doctor will almost certainly prescribe a selective serotonin reuptake inhibitor (SSRI).
+If you are depressed, your doctor will almost certainly start your treatment with a selective serotonin reuptake inhibitor (SSRI).

 SSRIs are the most commonly prescribed antidepressants and are thought to work by increasing serotonin levels in the brain.

 These drugs, which include Prozac, Zoloft, and Lexapro, are the first-line treatment for depression.